-Any change in the list of execution venues listed will be commented in next reporting period
+No significant change in the list of execution venues listed when compared to previous reporting period.

 Exceptions to the regular process of order management may be allowed only with respect to illiquid financial instruments and unusually large orders, both of which may need to be "worked" during a given period of time, either in search of available liquidity or to ensure the least impact on market price.
 HSBC will advise its Clients of this fact prior to working the order.